aws-samples/amazon-location-service-mobile-tracker-react/README.md

 Demonstrates the basics of using AWS Amplify to integrate with Amazon Location Service tracker in a javascript react-natvie cross-platform mobile app.

-The Expo framework has been used to scafold the cross-platform mobile app with react-natvie.
+The Expo framework has been used to scafold the cross-platform mobile app with react-native.

 ## Solution